-After a few months however, I expanded this idea to other shopping trips as well.
+After a few months, however, I also expanded this idea to other shopping trips.

-When I bought anything on sale, I made it a point to transfer the savings so I actually saved it.
+When I bought anything on sale, I made it a point to transfer the savings, so I saved it.

-It’s a lot of fun and an easy way to set money aside.
+It’s a lot of fun and easy to set money aside.

-Most people do the pantry challenge in January since saving money is a resolution for many.
+Most people do the pantry challenge in January since improving their finances is a new years resolution for many.

 However, you can do it any month you want.